Introducing the CCCN

 Jesma Noel

-Jesma Noel is a 2022 graduate of the Master of Arts Clinical-Community Psychology program.
-Jesma collaborates on several projects as a co-investigator/researcher.
+Jesma Noel has a Master's degree in Clinical-Community Psychology.
+As a researcher and co-investigator at the Caribbean Center for Child Neurodevelopment, her role involves conducting neuropsychological assessments for children aged 3 to 12 in Grenada, alongside participating in the writing of reports and manuscripts.
 Jesma hopes to support the indigenization of psychology in the region through her involvement in projects such as Saving Brains Grenada that contributes to the growing body of Caribbean-based psychological knowledge, perspectives, and approaches.

 Nurses